Krakow Conference on Computational Medicine 2025

 Tutorials

-The Conference will be accompanied by tutorials in the field of computational medicine, AI methods and large-scale computing on 15 October and on 18 October 2025 for medical doctors and researchers.
+The Conference will be accompanied by tutorials in the field of computational medicine, AI methods and large-scale computing on 15 October 2025 for medical doctors and researchers.
 Active participation in the tutorial will be confirmed with an appropriate certificate.

 check details